reorc/cubejs-dev-tools/README.md

 ### Setting Up a TypeScript/JavaScript Development Environment with Debugging

+## Prerequisites

+- VSCode with the following extensions installed:
+  - CodeLLDB (for Rust debugging)
+  - JavaScript Debugger (built-in)

 This use case walks through setting up a complete development environment for Cube.js with TypeScript/JavaScript support and step-by-step debugging capabilities.

 #### Step 1: Initial Repository Setup